mcmnyages/ISP-Billing-and-Management-Software/README.md

 - Node.js (version 14 or higher)
 - npm (Node package manager)
-- A MongoDB or MySQL database (depending on your implementation)
+- A MongoDB or MySQL database
 - An Mpesa developer account for API credentials

 ### Setup Instructions